-Loss of response is defined as following: An increase in CDAI of ≥ 100 points from the Week 10 CDAI score with a total score ≥ 220 .
 On the day of initiation of dose adjustment, blood samples for PK and immunogenicity analysis will be collected before study drug administration.
-The patients whose dose adjust to CT-P13 SC 240 mg prior to Week 54 will be considered as non-remitter or non-responder at Week 54 in the analysis of co-primary endpoints and key secondary endpoints.
+The patients whose dose was adjusted to CT-P13 SC 240 mg prior to Week 54 will be considered as non-remitter or non-responder at Week 54 in the analysis of the primary endpoint and key secondary endpoints.

 Patients may also be premedicated 30 to 60 minutes prior to the start of infusion of CT-P13 IV and any premedications such as, but not limited to, antihistamine (at equivalent dose of 2 to 4 mg of chlorpheniramine), hydrocortisone, paracetamol, and/or nonsedating antihistamine (at equivalent dose of 10 mg of cetirizine) can be given at the investigator's discretion.
-The patients who received CT-P13 SC or Placebo SC may also be treated premedications by investigator's discretion.
+The patients who receive CT-P13 SC or Placebo SC may also be treated with premedications at the investigator's discretion.

 Patients will comply with all appropriate visits and assessments.
 Patients will return to the study center at predefined time intervals for clinical assessments and blood sampling.
-At each visit, patients will be questioned about AEs and concomitant medications and will be monitored for the clinical signs and symptoms of TB.
+At each visit, patients will be questioned about adverse events (AEs) and concomitant medications and will be monitored for the clinical signs and symptoms of TB and/or cardiovascular disease.

-End-of-Study visit: The EOS visit will occur 4 weeks after the last dose of study drug is received.
+End of Study visit: The EOS visit will occur 4 weeks after the last dose of study drug is received.
 For patients who early discontinue study drug before administration of CT-P13 SC or Placebo SC at Week 10, the EOS visit will occur 8 weeks after the last dose of CT-P13 IV is received.